Loader

 Now is the time to stand with Indigenous Peoples and to acknowledge the trauma that colonialism and residential schools has caused.
 This acknowledgment of our shared history is an important first step in advancing reconciliation locally and nationally.

-For the past three years, we have recognized National Day for Truth and Reconciliation, inviting Whistler businesses to join the Resort Municipality of Whistler in showing our solidarity and support for those impacted by the injustices of the colonial systems and the residential school system.
+For the past four years, we have recognized National Day for Truth and Reconciliation, inviting Whistler businesses to join the Resort Municipality of Whistler in showing our solidarity and support for those impacted by the injustices of the colonial systems and the residential school system.

 Enclosed you will find an orange heart decal to be displayed on your business door or front window.
 As Truth and Reconciliation is a commitment to ongoing listening and learning, we encourage you to permanently display this decal year-round as a beacon of hope, and a reminder that this learning journey continues.